Pcssai7093/Libeasy/README.md

 - **Search and Retrieval:** Quick and easy book search and retrieval for library staff.

-- **Overdue Notifications:** Automated reminders for overdue books and fines.

 - **Database Management:** Structured database design for robust data management.

 ## Technology Stack